Let’s talk about sexism in literature, shall we?

 Far from the elusive 11-years-old starting point, most of the “strong heroine” books I can think of start with a heroine in the 14- to 16-years-old range.
 And we all know why.

 When I think “Bildungsromans with girls,” I think of Anne of Green Gables, Pollyanna, and other such fare.
 Domestic plots, easily won-over “villains,” muted love possibilities that will grow through sequels as the heroine gets old enough to be paired off, and so forth.
 These are wonderful books, but they’re also very tame.

 This is a conundrum I’m still kind of muddling through.
 I have a rule that if someone sees a gap in the spectrum of literature, it’s that someone’s responsibility to fill it.
 This allows me to fob off other people’s writing projects—(what’s with the whole, “Oh, you’re a writer?
-I have a book idea that you should write for me” mentality in some people, anyway?)—but at the same time, looking at all the projects on my plate, I’m not so sure I can take up this banner at the moment.
+I have a book idea that you should write for me” mentality, anyway?)—but at the same time, looking at all the projects on my plate, I’m not so sure I can take up this banner against narrative sexism at the moment.

 (Which means, of course, that I’m already fiddling around with it in the back of my head.)

 I’m at least happy to start the conversation.
 What values do we place on our heroines vs. our heroes?
 What restrictions?
 And why do we do it?

 “Why” is the most important question of all.
 It always points to truth, if you dig deep enough.

 (Thank you, Socrates.)